 I’ve always been interested in any kind of eyelash innovations.
 I mean, I have my favorite mascara and I wear it with pride but anything that can make the beauty routine easier, I’m all ears.
 I was recently invited to try the latest buzz in makeup, LASHDIP.
 Here are the deets:

 What It Is: A semi-permanent professionally applied lash coating that will last from 2 to 6 weeks.

 Developed over a two year timeframe and tested extensively throughout the process for safety and efficacy, before launching at Ambra Chicago, LashDip is a safe and effective solution for women who want defined, noticeable, fabulous lashes.
 You can sweat, shower, and even swim with LashDip!
 The formula is hypoallergenic and nontoxic.

 So how did it go?
-Click after the jump to see!
+Click below to see!